Urinary tract infection

 Vaginitis is an inflammation of the vagina.
 It is commonly by a yeast infection (candidiasis) or bacterial infection (vaginosis).
 Occasionally, the infection causes frequent urination, mimicking cystitis.
 The typical symptoms of vaginitis are itching and an abnormal discharge.

 Sexually Transmitted Diseases (STDs)

-Women with painful urination whose urine does not exhibit signs of bacterial growth in culture may have a STD.
+Women with painful urination whose urine does not exhibit signs of bacterial growth in culture may have an STD.
 The most common microorganism is Chlamydia trachomatis.
-Other STDs that may be responsible include gonorrhea and genital herpes.
+Other STDs that may be responsible for similar symptoms include gonorrhea and genital herpes.

 The pain of kidney stones along with blood in the urine can resemble the symptoms of pyelonephritis.
 However, there are no bacteria present with kidney stones.